MIA123MIA321/MUMPS-Install/README.md

 [PyMUMPS: A parallel sparse direct solver](https://github.com/PyMumps/pymumps)

 ### 9.points for attention
-If a python file use MUMPS, it cannot import torch, otherwise, errors will occur.
+If a python file use MUMPS, it cannot import torch.